-The leakage of the altimeter case, when the pressure within it corresponds to an altitude of 18, 0010 feet; shall not change the altimeter reading by more than the tolerances, shown in Table II
+The leakage of the altimeter case, when the pressure within it corresponds to an altitude of 18, 0010 feet; shall not change the altimeter reading by more than the tolerances. shown in Table II listed in Table IV, and shall cause the pointer to indicate the equivalent altitude difference shown in Table IV with a tolerance of 25 feet.